juxor/afaq/markdown/secH3.md

 would be madness where peaceful agitation would more swiftly and surely do the work."_ [**Collected Works**, vol. 22, p.
 602] The following year, saw him suggest that America could join it as _"the workers can achieve their aims by peaceful means"_ there as well [**Op.
 Cit.**, vol. 23, p.
-255] How if Marx **had** concluded that the capitalist state had to be destroyed rather than captured and refashioned then he quickly changed his mind!
-In fact, during the Commune itself, in April 1871, Marx had written to his friend Ludwig Kugelman _"[i]f you look at the last chapter of my **Eighteenth Brumaire** you will find that I say that the next attempt of the French revolution will be no longer, as before, to transfer the bureaucratic military machine from one hand to another, but to break it, and that is essential for every real peoples revolution on the Continent.
+255] If Marx **had** concluded that the capitalist state had to be destroyed rather than captured and refashioned then he quickly changed his mind!
+In fact, during the Commune itself, in April 1871, Marx had written to his friend Ludwig Kugelman _"[i]f you look at the last chapter of my **Eighteenth Brumaire** you will find that I say that the next attempt of the French revolution will be no longer, as before, to transfer the bureaucratic military machine from one hand to another, but to break it, and that is essential for every real people's revolution on the Continent.
 And this is what our heroic Party [sic!] comrades in Paris are attempting."_ [**Op.
 Cit.**, vol. 44, p.
 131] As noted above, Marx explicitly noted that the bureaucratic military machine predated the